How Much Should an Engagement Ring Cost?

 Especially if this is your first major jewelry purchase, you may wind up with a more satisfying result if you determine exactly what parameters your ring must meet to satisfy your expectations before determining a hard-and-fast budget.

 If you’re willing to stick out the pre-engaged phase for a little while, picking your dream ring and then saving up to pay for it straight-up is a great option.
+After all, the average time spend looking for a ring is about 3.5 months, with the average number of rings looked at before purchase is 26.

 Finance Your Ring Purchase